wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    BTW <a target="_blank" href="https://docs.microsoft.com/en-us/azure/devops/demo-gen/build-your-own-template?view=azure-devops">you can build your own template</a>.

 1. Right-click on <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=keesschollaart.arm-outputs"><strong>ARM Outputs</strong> for a new browser tab to ARM Outputs extension page</a> <strong>for Visual Studio</strong> (licensed product not available on MacOS).
 Click the green "Get it free".
+Optionally: <a target="_blank" href="https://azuredevopslabs.com/labs/azuredevops/prereq/">DOCS</a> for use with Visual Studio.

 1. Return to the Azure DevOps Demo browser page.